kwonminki/Asyrp_official/README.md

 | ImageNet |256x256| [Diffusion](https://openaipublic.blob.core.windows.net/diffusion/jul-2021/256x256_diffusion_uncond.pt) | [ImageNet](https://image-net.org/index.php) | [Guided Diffusion](https://github.com/openai/guided-diffusion)

 - The pretrained Diffuson models on 256x256 images in [CelebA-HQ](https://arxiv.org/abs/1710.10196), [LSUN-Church](https://www.yf.io/p/lsun), and [LSUN-Bedroom](https://www.yf.io/p/lsun) are automatically downloaded in the code. (codes from [DiffusionCLIP](https://github.com/gwang-kim/DiffusionCLIP))
-- In contrast, you need to download the models pretrained on other datasets in the table and put it in `./pretrained` directory.
+- In contrast, you need to download the models pretrained on other datasets in the table and put it in the `./pretrained` directory.
-- You can manually revise the checkpoint paths and names in `./configs/paths_config.py` file.
+- You can manually revise the checkpoint paths and names in the `./configs/paths_config.py` file.

 ### Datasets